Fuck-wibu/FrancoKernel-Rosy/README.md

-# Franco Kernel mido port for Xiaomi Redmi 5 [rosy]
+# Blast Kernel for Xiaomi Redmi 5 [rosy]

+# Based on Franco Kernel mido

 ## Android support
 This 3.18.x kernel supports android 8, 9 and 10.